PowerAruba/PowerArubaCP/README.md

 ### Network Device

-You can create a new Network Device (NAS) `Add-ArubaCPNetworkDevice`, retrieve its information `Get-ArubaCPNetworkDevice`, modify its properties `Set-ArubaCPNetworkDevice`, or delete it `Remove-ArubaCPNetworkDevice`.
+You can create a new Network Device (NAS) `Add-ArubaCPNetworkDevice`, retrieve its informations `Get-ArubaCPNetworkDevice`, modify its properties `Set-ArubaCPNetworkDevice`, or delete it `Remove-ArubaCPNetworkDevice`.

 ```powershell
 # Create a Network Device (NAS)